Registration & Breakfast

 Best Laid Plans: Using Design Thinking to Encourage Women’s Professional Growth

 In order to effectively solve a problem, it is important to view the issue from several different angles.
 This is central to the practice of design thinking, which encourages problem solvers to view an issue through the eyes of all parties involved.
-In this session, participants will address an issue from a specific role or persona in order to encourage ideas around potential solutions.
-Faculty from the preceding panel will offer feedback on each solution in order to showcase the benefits of using design thinking tools to help improve diverse representation in the law.
+In this session, participants will address the issue of women’s professional growth from a specific role or persona in order to encourage ideas around solutions.

 Shanin H. Lott, Managing Director, Talent and Professional Resources, Stikeman Elliott LLP